 It’s generally thought that only human beings deserve full moral consideration, which amounts to speciesism.
 Often, it is considered acceptable to harm an animal if it will bring some benefit to humans – no matter how small.
 And even though it’s considered a good thing to help humans who need help, when a nonhuman animal needs help they are often left to their fate.
 This happens in particular in the case of nonhuman animals living in nature.

 One does not have to hate or want to harm someone in order to discriminate against them, nor is it necessary to have a sadistic character.4 Discrimination against nonhuman animals is simply a matter of not giving importance to the harms or benefits that may come to them as a consequence of our behavior towards them, when we would take such harms and benefits towards humans into consideration.
 Additionally, certain animals are discriminated against not in comparison to human beings, but in comparison to other nonhuman animals.
 For example, one can have more respect for dogs than pigs, or for mammals than other animals, even in situations where the less respected animals will be harmed as a result.
 For example, one can reject the use of dogs and cats for food (an acceptable practice in some countries) but accept the consumption of, say, chickens and fishes.5 This is also a form of speciesist discrimination, since all sentient animals have an interest in not being harmed regardless of the species to which they belong.

 A common form of speciesism that often goes unnoticed is the discrimination against very small animals.
 In general, we have a psychological disposition to care less about small animals.
-Many people consider a horse much more deserving of consideration than, for example, a mouse, simply because of their relative sizes.6 We have a tendency to think that smaller animals are less conscious, when this is not necessarily so.
+Many people consider a horse much more deserving of consideration than, for example, a mouse, simply because of their relative sizes.6 We have a tendency to think that smaller animals are less conscious, but this is not necessarily so.